draveness/DKNightVersion/README.md

 And run `rake` in terminal under folder `Pods/DKNightVersion`.

 > This ruby script is based on the Cocoapods components [`Xcodeproj`](https://github.com/CocoaPods/Xcodeproj).
-If there is no method error, you should install it first or run `bundle install` in `DKNightVersion` folder.
+If there is a  NoMethodError, you should install it first or run `bundle install` in `DKNightVersion` folder.

 This command will automatically do everything for you.